 Plan for crowd effective stunts on for your sideline cheer team to perform throughout the game on the sidelines.
 Incorporate stunts into some of the sideline cheers to add variety!
 Plan stunt sequences or elite stunts for your cheer team to perform during quarter breaks or pregame.
 Be sure to check the surface that your cheer team will stunt on during the game on the sidelines to make sure it is safe to stunt on.

 Create an organized sideline cheer list for your cheer captains to quickly reference throughout the game.
 Laminate the cheer list so that it lasts rain or shine.
-We organize our cheer list by General Cheers, Offense Cheers, Defense Cheers, Chants, Band/Sideline Dances.
+Organize our cheer list by General Cheers, Offense Cheers, Defense Cheers, Chants, Band/Sideline Dances.

 What to practice during the Mock Football Game Day Run Through